forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Unfortunately, the template package’s syntax is not as straightforward for beginners as Liquid, and will not feel as familiar.

-However, support for both the [Amber](https://github.com/eknkc/amber) and [Ace](https://github.com/yosssi/ace) tempting engines is available.
+However, support for both the [Amber](https://github.com/eknkc/amber) and [Ace](https://github.com/yosssi/ace) templating engines is available.
 These may feel more familiar to developers coming from traditional Content Management Systems like Wordpress.

 ### Development Workflow